ArchiveBox/ArchiveBox/README.md

 3. `cd bookmark-archiver/`
 4. `./archive.py ~/Downloads/bookmarks_export.html`

-`archive.py` is a script that takes a [Pocket-format](https://getpocket.com/export), [Pinboard-format](https://pinboard.in/export/), or [Netscape-format](https://msdn.microsoft.com/en-us/library/aa753582(v=vs.85).aspx) bookmark export file, and turns it into a browsable archive that you can store locally or host online.

 You may optionally specify a third argument to `archive.py export.html [pocket|pinboard|bookmarks]` to enforce the use of a specific link parser.

 ### Google Chrome Instrutions: